codebuff/spelling-correction/README.md

 ---
 *Note for tasks listed below:*

-In every task , 300 sentences are chosen randomly Everything is converted to lowercase first and anything except alphanumeric is removed
+In every task , 300 sentences are chosen randomly.Everything is converted to lowercase first and anything except alphanumeric is removed.

 ---